BlWasp/switchRole/README.md

  The role root is defined by default with the list of all privileges.
 To assume the role Root, type in your shell the following command :
 `sr -r root`

 After that a new shell is openned.
 This shell contains the capabilities of the role that has been taken by the user.
 You can verify by reading the capabilities of your shell (cat /proc/$$/status).
-When you make an exit() you retrun to your initial shell without any privilege.
+When you make an exit() you return to your initial shell without any privilege.

-Of course, other roles can be defined by modifying the capabilityRole.conf, you can also limit the utilisation of some roles to certain programs.
+Of course, other roles can be defined by modifying the capabilityRole.xml, you can also limit the utilisation of some roles to certain programs.
 In this case, you can assume a role for executing one program by adding the "-c" option.
 For example:

 `sr -r role1 -c /bin/tcpdump`